-2-year-old dies after falling off escalator in metro station
+Bangaluru: 2-year-old dies after falling from Namma Metro escalator

 Bengaluru, Jan 28: A toddler has died after she fell through a gap in the escalator at the Srirampura Metro station in Bengaluru.
 The child Hasini fell from a height of 50 feet.